-A question that keeps being asked is “Can I use a power strip or extension cable in my cruise ship cabin”?
+A question that keeps being asked is “Can you use power strips on cruise ships ?”

 When it comes to power strips on cruise ships, there is a lot of confusion about what is and isn’t allowed these days.
 It’s a moving target, with the rules changing all the time.
-This is not helped by a lack of consistency from some of the cruise lines as to what is and what isn’t allowed.
+This is not helped by some of the cruise lines’ lack of consistency regarding what is and what isn’t allowed.

 If, like us, when we go on a cruise, we travel with numerous battery-powered devices that need to be kept charged.
-There is nothing worse to find your camera dead when you are about to capture that crucial moment.
+There is nothing worse than finding your camera dead when you are about to capture that crucial moment.
 Or your Phone is on 1% battery when you need to make a call.
 We have all been there.

 Mains Power Strips or extension cables, particularly ones with surge suppression and a length of cable, are being banned by a growing number of cruise lines for safety reasons.
 In some situations, they have been shown to cause fires on ships, and the cruise lines are responding to a Safety Alert issued by the US Coastguard.
 You can read the Marine Safety Alert here.

 The technical reasons for this safety alert are complicated but it is all to do with the difference between maritime electrical systems and domestic land-based systems.

-So for us cruisers, the issue is that there aren’t any specific cruise ship power strips.
-But the good news is that but there are alternatives which we will detail later in this article.
+So, for us cruisers, the issue is that there aren’t any specific cruise ship power strips.
+But the good news is that there are alternatives, which we will detail later in this article.

 At the time of writing, the cruise lines seem to have varying policies ranging from cautionary notices to outright bans!
 It is always a good idea to check with your tr travel agent and cruise line before you travel.

 Mobile devices are hungry for power

 Examples of banned items may include Power Strips with Extension Cords and Power Strips with Surge Protectors.
 This is always worth checking with your cruise line before you set sail.